Medical Waste Management in the MENA Region: Perspectives

-Healthcare sector in MENA region is growing at a very rapid pace, which in turn has led to tremendous increase in the quantity of medical waste generation by hospitals, clinics and other establishments.
-According to a recent Ministry of State for Environmental Affairs report, Egypt generated 28,300 tons of hazardous medical wastes in 2010.
-In the GCC region, more than 150 tons of medical waste is generated in GCC countries every day.
-Saudi Arabia leads the pack with daily healthcare waste generation of more than 80 tons.
+Healthcare sector in the MENA countries is growing at a very rapid pace, which in turn has led to tremendous increase in the quantity of medical waste generation by hospitals, clinics and other establishments.
+According to a report by UNDP in the year 2020, Egypt generated 63.5 tons per day of hazardous medical wastes.
+In the GCC countries, more than 150 tons of medical waste is produced every day.
+Saudi Arabia alone accounts for annual healthcare waste generation of around 25,107 tons per year.
+Medical waste generation in Qatar is more than 20 tons per day.
 These figures are indicative of the magnitude of the problem faced by municipal authorities in dealing with medical waste disposal problem across the MENA region.

 Magnitude of the Problem